pa-dg/SEPTA-frontend-app/README.md

 - User can favorite/unfavorite a station by toggling 'star' icon button.
 This information is persisted into the browser using web storage API (Localstorage)

-### Filter between list of favorite stations and all stations
+### Filter between List of Favorite Stations and All Stations

 - User can toggle between a list of favorite stations and all stations